MoriahI-NU/Automation/README.md

 I tried to use ChatGPT mainly for calculating the average runtimes for each language across all Anscombe sets, as well as for creating tables comparing the ratios of average runtimes.

 The conversation I held with this program can be found in ChatGPT.md.
 Personally I feel like ChatGPT understood my prompts better and had a shallower learning curve.
+I was plesantly surprised when I asked simple, open-ended prompts like "combine/delete parts of a string".
+It would respond with three to four various ways I could achieve this, with the option to chosse whichever one best fits my project's needs.
 However, it did have more issues with understanding the interconnectedness of my files at times.
 I had to consistently copy and paste parts of my code (from various sources) to give it a fuller picture of how everything worked together.

 ## Automation Method 3: Standard Library
 URL: https://pkg.go.dev/std